Days Payable Outstanding (DPO): Formula, Meaning, Benchmarks

 This is where days sales outstanding vs days payable outstanding becomes a useful comparison.
 DSO tracks cash coming in.
 It shows how quickly your customers convert revenue into cash receipts.
 DPO tracks cash going out.
 It shows how long your business holds cash before settling supplier obligations.
 Finance teams watch both because working-capital pressure often comes from the interaction between them, not from either metric alone.

 If DSO is rising, cash is arriving later.
 If DPO is falling at the same time, cash is leaving sooner.
 That combination can tighten liquidity fast, even if revenue looks healthy on the income statement.
 If DSO is stable but DPO suddenly jumps, the next question is whether the business improved payment-term execution or whether AP is struggling to process invoices on time.
-That is why DPO belongs in monthly finance reporting alongside receivables, inventory, and overall working-capital analysis, not in an AP silo.
+Review DPO with receivables, inventory, and working-capital trends rather than treating it as an AP-only metric.

 Why AP Workflow Problems Push DPO Off Target